dparada5/IRIS.AI/README.md

 ## 🎬 Video File
 <p>If you want to analyze a pre-recorded video, you can provide the path to the video file when running the program:</p>

+To choose your video edit in the code line 302: cap = cv2.VideoCapture('EDIT_HERE.mp4')

 ```bash
 python video_main.py
 ```